 Biography of the Speaker:

 Mingui Sun received a Ph.D. in electrical engineering from University of Pittsburgh in 1989 and joined the faculty at the same university in 1991, where he is currently a Professor of neurosurgery, electrical engineering, and bioengineering.
 His research interests include bioelectronics, biosignal and image processing, electrophysiology, neuroengineering, radio-frequency systems for medical applications, and wearable electronic systems for biomedical applications.
 He has published over 450 papers.
 His research has been supported by NIH and other federal grants in the United States.
-He is a Fellow of American Institute for Medical and Biological Engineering, a member of the technical committee of IEEE BioCAS, and a member of the “1000 Talents” program of China for advanced research.
+He is a Fellow of American Institute for Medical and Biological Engineering and a member of the technical committee of IEEE BioCAS.

 School of Astronautics